whitecube/nova-flexible-content/README.md

 }
 ```

-If you need more control, you can [override the `getLayoutMappings` method](https://whitecube.github.io/nova-flexible-content/#/?id=having-more-control-over-the-layout-mappings) instead.
+If you need more control, you can [override the `getLayoutMapping` method](https://whitecube.github.io/nova-flexible-content/#/?id=having-more-control-over-the-layout-mappings) instead.

 #### The Layouts Collection